Do I need a snagging list for my new build home?

-Yes, but this is only advisable if you have a thorough understanding of building and construction.
-You will also need to gain permission from the property developer to access the site to carry out the survey.
+Yes, but only if you have a thorough understanding of building and construction.
+You’ll also need permission from the property developer to access the site.

 While you don’t need a specific qualification to perform a snagging report, it’s highly recommended that it’s performed by a professional surveyor, to be on the safe side.
-Not only will this avoid anything being overlooked, it will also improve the credibility of your claim, should you discover any issues.
+Not only will this avoid anything being overlooked, it’ll also improve the credibility of your claim, should you find any issues.

 How much will a snagging report cost?

-Prices vary depending on the inspector that you choose and the size of the property.
+Prices vary depending on the inspector you use and the size of the property.

 As a guide, you can expect to pay somewhere between £300 and £600.
 This is a rather small investment for the peace of mind it offers, especially when compared to the potential cost of rectifying certain issues.

-If you choose to perform the survey yourself, it will only cost you the time that you spend on it.
-However, if you miss anything, this could prove to be costly should you end up facing urgent repairs in the future.
+If you choose to perform the survey yourself, it’ll only cost you your time.
+However, if you miss anything, this could be costly, should you end up facing urgent repairs in the future.

 Talk to Mortgage Advice Bureau